April 4th, 2027

 In the face of such tragedy, there are those who dare to make a difference.
 Brave men and women, often from marginalized communities, risk their lives to detect and remove these deadly devices.
 Their courage, skill, and dedication inspire us all to take action.

-We honor their bravery, and the International Day for Mine Awareness and Assistance in Mine Action is a testament to their selflessness.
+We honor their bravery, and the International Day for Mine Awareness and Assistance in Mine Action stands as a testament to their selflessness.
 As we pay tribute to their sacrifices, we are reminded that every life lost is a tragedy, and every limb lost is a reminder of the urgent need for action.

 A Call to Action: What Can We Do?